 Pessimism does not deny the existence of happy states (and how could it deny them?), but only asks two things about them: first, where in the holistic network of human experiences are these happy states situated?
 What is the significance they gain when viewed in the general economy of existence, and not in a decontextualized way?
 Secondly, what are the sensible, and above all, ethical prices that states of happiness must pay?
 Can we simply enjoy ourselves and indulge in these punctual states of happiness without asking ourselves how much unhappiness and immorality they generate?
 Pessimism is not based on the idea that happiness is impossible, but on everything painful that must happen to make it possible.
 The “happy man” can be an insensitive and morally flexible type of human; after all, the only thing that interests him is “to be happy,” and the others should fend for themselves!

 Driven by the first strategy, that of the straw man, MV endlessly confuses the grounding of a philosophical position (optimistic or pessimistic), with indications about how to live a happy life, as if being pessimistic were a guarantee of an unhappy life.
 The instant and compulsive joys are like tickling, they can arise in funerals or concentration camps and are present also in the life of the pessimist (and how could they not be?), once one rejects the stereotype of the pessimist who would be locked up at home while thinking about death all the time with supreme pleasure.
-The optimist thinks that the pleasant experiences that are present in his life and by virtue of which he declares himself optimistic, would be absent from the life of the pessimist.
-But these pleasant experiences are also present in the life of the pessimist who may have a sense of humor and the ability to benefit from these joys as much as or more than the optimist.
+The optimist thinks that the pleasant experiences that are present in his life and by virtue of which he declares himself optimistic, are absent from the life of the pessimist.
+But these pleasant experiences are also present in the life of the pessimist, who may have a sense of humor and the ability to benefit from these joys as much as or more than the optimist.
 The crucial difference is that the pessimist does not think that the presence of such punctual happiness is a reason to adopt an optimistic philosophical stance, that is the point.
 They are two different things: pessimism is a philosophical stance that is not contradictory with the feelings of joy and personal accomplishment.
 It is not inevitable to be optimistic, but it is inevitable to feel joys and accomplishments.
 Having states of happiness and rationally upholding an optimistic attitude are different things that in the text (and common sense) are constantly merged.

 The first pessimistic questionings about joys appear as related to the idea, already stated in the main text, that it is very difficult to be mistaken when one believes oneself to be happy or unhappy (p.
 26); in annex 1 the same thing is insisted upon: “There is a sovereignty in subjectivity that cannot be disputed” (Annex 1, page 5).
 But we may disagree about this if we distinguish between an external point of view and an internal point of view on life situations, which may be dissonant: if I consider my life imprisonment to be good, there is no denying that I consider it as good; but I can say that this person is mistaken about the value of that situation: a life imprisonment will not become good because someone likes it (just as Auschwitz will never be a good thing only because someone has found the meaning of their life in this concentration camp); so one cannot doubt that these people are feeling what they feel, but one can doubt that what they undoubtedly feel is something that the object deserves.
 The value of an object cannot be inferred from its human experience (these have a powerful, biological and psychological tendency, to react positively to the greatest calamities, and to always conclude that everything is well, “despite everything”).